 Pacing: You have two pacing options -- even or ASAP.
 Even pacing will spend the budget evenly over the duration of a campaign, while ASAP pacing will to try to spend the impression budget a quickly as possible.
 For guaranteed campaigns, we recommend using ASAP pacing.

-*Please note: If Unlimited Budget is checked that pacing will lock as ASAP.
+*Please note: If an Unlimited Budget is set, pacing will lock as ASAP.

 LiveAudience: Target or Exclude your LiveAudience segments.

 LiveRamp: Target or Exclude your LiveRamp 1st-party segments.